July 8-10, 2022

 The XXIst International CALL Research Conference

-You are cordially invited to attend the 21st International CALL Research Conference, which will be hosted by Waseda University, Tokyo, Japan on July 8-10, 2022.
+We would sincerely like to thank all of you who attended the 21st International CALL Research Smart Conference, hosted virtually by Waseda University, Tokyo, Japan on July 8-10, 2022.

-The theme of the conference will be Smart CALL.
+The theme of the conference was Smart CALL.
 We define “Smart” as possessing three qualities: personalization, contextualization, and socialization.

 Personalization is the extent to which technologies and learning environments are adapted to the specific profile of the language learner.
 Contextualization is how technologies and learning environments can be adjusted to the specific context of the learner.
 Socialization is the way in which technologies and learning environments afford meaningful interaction amongst learners, co-learners, teachers and researchers.

-Contributions are invited based on your planned, ongoing or finished research, accompanied by an explanation of which aspects of your work can be called ”smart”.
-In line with our conference theme, our keynote speaker Mat Schulze will provide an overview of Intelligent CALL and what it tells us for future developments in the field.
+Contributions were received based on your planned, ongoing or finished research, accompanied by an explanation of which aspects of your work can be called ”smart”.
+In line with our conference theme, our keynote speaker Mat Schulze provided an overview of Intelligent CALL and what it tells us for future developments in the field.
 Detailed information about the theme is available here.

 The International CALL Research Conferences aim to: